-My journey into making fiber tools began over thirteen years ago during the fancy eyelash yarn scarf trend.
+My journey into making fiber tools began over sixteen years ago during the fancy eyelash yarn scarf trend.
 I started making #17 knitting needles for my wife, sister and friends.
 Our needles had shafts made from cherry and the caps were exotic woods such as Cocobolo.
 On a trip back from the Carolinas, we stopped at a fiber shop in Maryland.
 They loved my needles and asked me if I could make drop spindles.
 They also asked me if I had ever been to the Maryland Sheep and Wool Festival, which was in two weeks.
 Needless to say, this city boy had no idea that there was such a festival.

 When I got back home to my studio, I decided to try my hand at making some drop spindles.
 I was soon to learn that even though they were absolutely beautiful, they were non-functional.
 The weight was wrong, the hooks were wonky and I had turned way too many details into the shaft, to the point where you could not remove the cop of fiber.